Uppsala-Monitoring-Centre/WHO-UMC-IDMP-Service/input/pagecontent/index.md

 #### Access to the WHO-UMC IDMP FHIR server

 ##### Preview
-The (preview) FHIR server with tutorials and examples can be reached at [https://idmp.who-umc.org/fhir](https://idmp.who-umc.org/fhir).
+The (preview) FHIR server can be reached at [https://idmp.who-umc.org/fhir](https://idmp.who-umc.org/fhir).
+A tutorial with examples is found at [https://idmp.who-umc.org/](https://idmp.who-umc.org/)

 ##### Production (beta)
 To get access to the production server, still under development, please contact asa.parnaste [at] who-umc.org .